Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 Export Taxonomy

-Similarly, we can export the product_complementary_taxonomy as relationship to Neo4j.
+Similarly, we can export the product_complementary_taxonomy as a relationship to Neo4j.

 product_complementary_taxonomy.export(